 We have published more than 5,000 titles by over 800 writers and artists during our 65 year history, with a great many successes outside the German-speaking world as well.

 Diogenes takes care of theatre and film licences as well as world rights for many German-speaking and international authors (including Patricia Highsmith, Donna Leon, Leon de Winter, Tomi Ungerer, Petros Markaris).

 Daniel Keel founded Diogenes in 1952 and had a decisive editorial influence up to his death in autumn 2011.
 His school friend Rudolf C. Bettschart became a partner in the business just two years after the publishing house was founded.
 As co-owner, he was in charge of the overall commercial management until March 2015.
 Philipp Keel followed in his father’s footsteps in April 2012.
-He and the management board members Ursula Bergenthal (Publishing & Editorial), Katharina Erne (Finances & Controlling), Stefan Fritsch (Markets & Organisation) and Ruth Geiger (Press & PR) run the company on a day-to-day basis.
+He and the management board members Ursula Bergenthal (Publishing & Editorial), Katharina Erne (Finances & Controlling), Steffen Müller (Marketing, Sales & Digital Transformation) and Ruth Geiger (Press & PR) run the company on a day-to-day basis.

 Philipp Keel has signed some forty new writers over the past five years.
 Diogenes’ philosophy is to publish not just individual books but an author’s entire body of work.
 Our major international successes include Patrick Süskind’s Perfume and Bernhard Schlink’s The Reader.